ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 * [Amazon eksctl CLI](/install-guides/eksctl)
 * [Docker](/install-guides/docker)

-## Create a Multi-architecture Amazon EKS Cluster
+## Create a multi-architecture Amazon EKS Cluster

 Use `eksctl` to create a multi-architecture Amazon EKS cluster.
 Create a file named `cluster.yaml` with the contents below using a file editor of your choice.